jrl-umi3218/mc_rtc/doc/tutorials/usage/gui.md

 In all those, `name` will be used to display the name of the element and to retrieve the data in the callback, `required` indicates whether the user must provide a value for this field or not and `default` is optional and provides a default value for the field.

+Instead of `default` you can also provide a callback that returns a compatible type.

 In `FormArrayInput`, `fixed_size` indicates whether the default value you are providing is of a fixed size or can be expanded/shrinked by the user.

 In `FormComboInput`, `values` is the list of values provided to the user in the combo box.